jsomers1/snakeid-image-classifier/README.md

 </tr>
 </table>

-* Implemented web application with Flask and HTML to receive the user's image input and interface with model
+* Implemented web application with Flask and HTML to receive the user's image input and interface with model locally

 # <a name="eoutput"></a>Example Output